CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 Linux
 """""

-To clear cache in CentOS versions 6 and below use the following commands:
+To clear cache in RHEL/CentOS versions 6 and below use the following commands:

 .. code::